sydasif/my-pandoc-book/chapters/18-function.md

 This distinction between built-in and user-defined functions showcases the versatility of Python, enabling developers to leverage both pre-existing functionalities and create their own tailored solutions.

-Your text is well-written, but I've made a few minor grammar and style improvements for clarity:

 ## Return Values

 In Python, if you do not explicitly specify a return value for a function, it automatically returns `None`.
 Let's explore this concept by calling a function and assigning its result to a variable.